Berlin-Brandenburg, Germany

 Background

-Berlin and Brandenburg, two of Germany’s federal states, share a historically and geographically intricate relationship.
-While Berlin is a densely populated and rapidly growing European metropolis, Brandenburg is a sparsely populated region dominated by agriculture and forestry.
-The legacy of 20th-century border demarcations still manifests in spatial inequalities, yet since the fall of the Berlin Wall in 1989, there has been a concerted effort to promote spatial integration.
-Today, the two regions are often presented as a unified metropolitan area, although challenges such as urban-rural disparities and infrastructure needs remain.
+Berlin and Brandenburg are two of Germany’s federal states that share a historically and geographically intricate relationship.
+While Berlin is a densely populated, rapidly growing European metropolis, Brandenburg is a sparsely populated region dominated by agriculture and forestry.
+The legacy of 20th-century border demarcations is still evident in spatial inequalities, but since the fall of the Berlin Wall in 1989, there has been a concerted effort to promote spatial integration.
+Today, the two regions are often presented as a unified metropolitan area, although challenges such as urban–rural disparities and infrastructure needs remain.

 Berlin must decide how it wants to grow

-Berlin’s rapid urbanisation is placing immense pressure on the housing market, with demand for affordable living space continually rising.
-The political goal of constructing 20,000 new residential units annually has driven expansion even into the surrounding hinterland.
+Berlin’s rapid urbanisation is placing immense pressure on the housing market, with the demand for affordable living spaces continually rising.
+The political goal of building 20,000 new residential units each year has led to expansion even into the surrounding hinterland.
 However, this often comes at the expense of climate protection, as it relies heavily on concrete and new construction.
-Although timber construction is gaining traction, it primarily addresses single-family homes, which cannot adequately meet the city’s housing needs, raising doubts about the effectiveness of the current construction agenda.
-Therefore, it is crucial to develop strategies that tap into the potential of the existing building stock, integrate circular building practices, explore densification solutions, and utilize the urban mining approach to reimagine resource use.
+Although timber construction is gaining traction, it primarily addresses single-family homes, which are not sufficient to meet the city’s housing needs.
+This raises doubts about the effectiveness of the current construction agenda.
+It is therefore crucial to develop strategies that tap into the potential of the existing building stock, integrate circular building practices, explore solutions for urban densification and utilise the urban mining approach to reimagine resource use.

 Between pine and privatization

-Following the fall of the Berlin Wall, Berlin sold much of its municipal land, while Brandenburg privatised large portions of its forests.
-Today, approximately 100,000 private owners control 60% of Brandenburg’s forests, resulting in a fragmented landscape that reflects an individualistic approach to land ownership.
-This fragmentation underscores the lack of integration between the forestry and construction sectors, complicating efforts to create a cohesive strategy for sustainable development.
+Following the fall of the Berlin Wall, the city of Berlin sold much of its municipal land, while the state of Brandenburg privatised large portions of its forests.
+Today, approximately 100,000 private owners control approximately 60% of Brandenburg’s forests, creating a fragmented landscape that reflects an individualistic approach to land ownership.
+This fragmentation underscores the lack of integration between the forestry and construction sectors, making it difficult to create a cohesive strategy for sustainable development.

 However, Brandenburg’s pine-dominated forests—comprising 70% of the region’s forest cover—present a crucial opportunity.
-If managed properly, these forests could play a pivotal role in the region’s shift towards sustainable construction, helping to meet housing demands in a more regenerative and environmentally responsible manner.
-Current initiatives, such as converting forests into climate-resilient mixed forests, increasing the cultivation of industrial hemp, and rewetting peatlands, demonstrate the region’s politically supported commitment to both climate protection and a forward-looking construction strategy.
+If managed properly, they could play a pivotal role in the region’s shift towards sustainable construction, helping to meet housing demands in a more regenerative and environmentally responsible manner.
+Current initiatives, such as converting forests into climate-resilient mixed forests, increasing the cultivation of industrial hemp and rewetting peatlands, are politically supported and demonstrate the region’s commitment to climate protection and forward-looking construction strategies.

 Windows of Opportunity